Why Is There A Sewer Smell In Our 5th Wheel Trailer?

 (Florida)

-My husband lives full time in our 5th wheel because of his job and lately we have been having sewer smells.
+My husband lives full-time in our 5th wheel because of his job, and lately, we have had sewer smells.
 The camper sits for a long time without moving.
-Are we suppose to keep the black water tank closed and dump it every so often or can we keep it open and use the toilet and flush and the waste goes out?
-Give me some advice as what to do.
+Are we suppose to keep the black water tank closed and dump it every so often, or can we keep it open and use the toilet and flush and the waste goes out?
+Please give me some advice on what to do.

 Thanks

-Even when you are hooked up to a sewer system at an RV park you should always keep the dump valves closed on both your grey water and black water holding tanks.
+ANSWER: Hi Claudia, even when you are hooked up to a sewer system at an RV park, you should always keep the dump valves closed on both your grey water and black water holding tanks.
 If you do not, the sewer smell from the RV Park’s sewer system can enter your RV.

-You will also accumulate a lot of bad smelling human deposits on the bottom of your black water tank as the liquid will go directly in the sewer system and the solids will remain and cause a bad smell that will also enter the trailer.
+You will also accumulate many bad-smelling human deposits on the bottom of your black water tank as the liquid will go directly into the sewer system, and the solids will remain and cause a bad smell that will also enter the trailer.

-Once the holding tanks get 1/2 to 3/4 full you need to dump them and flush the tanks.
-You then close the dump valves and pour about two or three gallons of water into both holding tanks, so the future waste will be diluted by the water at the bottom of the tank.
+Once the holding tanks get 1/2 to 3/4 full, you need to dump and flush the tanks.
+You then close the dump valves and pour about two or three gallons of water into both holding tanks so that the water will dilute the future waste at the bottom of the tank.

-Before leaving the campground always dump and flush your tanks regardless of how much waste they have and then follow the instructions I outlined above.
+Before leaving the campground, always dump and flush your tanks regardless of how much waste they have, and then follow the instructions outlined above.

 I hope this helps.